 - Psychological symptoms.
 These symptoms might include changes in sleeping patterns, anxiety, depression, reduced libido and restlessness.

-Whether Couvade syndrome is real or not, what's certain is that becoming a new dad can be exciting, emotional and stressful.
-If you're a man whose partner is pregnant, take steps to manage stress and prepare for fatherhood.
+Whether couvade is real or not, what's certain is that becoming a new parent can be exciting, emotional and stressful.
+If your partner is pregnant, take steps to manage stress and prepare for parenthood.
 Attend prenatal classes.
 Seek out advice and encouragement from friends and family.
 Talk to your partner.
-Understanding and planning for the challenges ahead can help ease your transition into fatherhood.
+Understanding and planning for the challenges ahead can help ease your transition into parenthood.

 - Brennan A, et al. A critical review of the couvade syndrome: The pregnant male.
 Journal of Reproductive and Infant Psychology.
 2007;25:3.